jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+16-01-2023 Wandering into forest of semirings

+Hi there!
+I'm in a good mood because that's what productive days do to me.
+Surprising, right?!

+So why was this day very productive?
+I have no idea really about the work-organizational reasons, but I'll just write as much as I remember for what happened early in the day.
+If I do the same thing about multiple days when I ended up in a good mood maybe the correlation will show me a way to make having good days be a routine rather than an exception.

+I didn't really sleep all that much, I had a super lazy morning and I didn't feel like today was gonna be great.
+I was pretty strongly distracted in the metro, I showed up at work at around 11:30, so I figured I'd skip lunch so that I can maybe leave around roughly 7 hours and not feel too bad about it.
+Then I started doing some simple administrative stuff which took like an hour but wasn't too tiring.
+And finally after that I think I reluctantly sat down to reading papers.
+Oh, before papers are also made a TODO list and that was probably very helpful for my mood.

+What really made me happy was the fact that I got to experiment with a certain semiring, which is a called tropical.
+And it was important for my work, because there is a mathematically pretty notion of provenance (if you recall some blog about a week ago that I posted provenance is something that tells you where your knowledge came from), which usually isn't easy to compute, but if you consider it over a tropical semiring, then it becomes easy to compute.
+And that's great!.
+So I started searching for semirings that'd behave similarly to the tropical one and looking for the notion of a semiring that'd capture the behavior of all semirings where my pretty notion of provenance is easy to compute.

 13-01-2023 Not focused

 Basically a description of today.
 I found it really difficult